 Under Regulation 5 of the Local Government (Accounts and Audit) Regulations (Northern Ireland) 2006 the Joint Committee is required by resolution, to approve the accounts.

-These accounts were approved by the Joint Committee on the 26th June 2014 and have been subject to the amendments as set out on page 84.
+These accounts were approved by the Joint Committee on the 2 June 2015.

 The Chief Financial Officer's Responsibilities